amyreese/znc-push/README.md

     Tells you the tagged build version currently running.

-*   `set <option> <value>`
+*   `set [/<network>] [<channel>] <option> <value>`

-    Allows you to modify configuration values.
+    Allows you to modify configuration values by replacing the current or default value.

+    By specifying a network or channel, this will create an "override" value that takes precedence over the global value in any context that matches that network or channel.

-*   `append <option> <value>`
+*   `append [/<network>] [<channel>] <option> <value>`

-    Allows you to add a string to end of a configuration value.
+    Allows you to add a string to the end of a configuration value.
     Automatically adds a space to separate the appended value from the existing value.

+    By specifying a network or channel, this will only append the given string to the "override" value for that network or channel.
+If an override value does not currently exist, then it will create an override containing just the given string.

-*   `prepend <option> <value>`
+*   `prepend [/<network>] [<channel>] <option> <value>`

-    Allows you to add a string to beginning of a configuration value.
+    Allows you to add a string to the beginning of a configuration value.
     Automatically adds a space to separate the prepended value from the existing value.

+    By specifying a network or channel, this will only prepend the given string to the "override" value for that network or channel.
+If an override value does not currently exist, then it will create an override containing just the given string.

+*   `unset [/<network>] [<channel>] <option>`

+    Allows you to reset a configuration option back to the default value.

+    By specifying a network or channel, this will remove any "override" value matching the given network or channel, and will leave the global value intact.
+If you would like to remove the global value as well as all override values, use the `reset` command instead.

+*   `reset <option>`

+    This will remove *all* configured values and overrides for a given option, returning the option to a completely default value.
+To only remove an individual override value, use the `unset` command instead.

-*   `get [<option>]`
+*   `get [/<network>] [<channel>] [<option>]`

     Allows you to see current configuration values.

-*   `unset <option>`

-    Allows you to reset a configuration option back to the default value.

-*   `save <filename>`

-    Writes your options to a file with the given path and name.

-*   `load <filename>`

-    Loads your options from a file with the given path and name.
-Caution should be taken, as this will lose any options that aren't already saved to the given file.
+Options that currently have "override" values defined will have an asterisk (*) at the end of the option name; options that don't allow overrides will instead have an at symbol (@) at the end of the option name.

+    By specifying a network or channel, this will display any "override" values that match the given network or channel.
+Global or default values will only show if there are no overrides in effect for the given network or channel.
+To see both global and override values at once

-*   `status [<context>]`
+*   `dump`

-    Check the status of current conditions.
-Specifying the "context" of either a channel or nick name will provide status values specific to that context.
+    Generates a listing of all configuration values, including all network or channel override values.
+This is the best way to see your entire configuration at a glance.

+*   `send [/<network>] [<channel>] <message>`

+    Manually trigger a push notification with the given message.
+Useful for testing to validate credentials or configuration.

+    By specifying a network or channel, this will use any configured "override" values for the given network or channel, rather than global values.

-*   `subscribe`
+*   `subscribe [/<network>] [<channel>]`

-    Send a subscription request for the selected service to your configured account.
+    Send a subscription request for the selected service.
 This is required by certain services, such as Boxcar, before ZNC Push can send any messages to your account.

-*   `send <message>`

-    Manually trigger a notification with the given message.
-Useful for testing to validate credentials, etc.

-*   `eval <expression>`

-    Evaluate the given expression in an empty context.
-Useful for testing to validate that a given expression is properly formatted and does not contain invalid tokens.
+    By specifying a network or channel, this will use any configured "override" values for the given network or channel, rather than global values.

 Configuration